 High Street Shopping

-London has some great shopping opportunities from markets, (I will highlight a few of the best over the coming weeks) small boutiques, department stores, high end and of course popular big name brands.
+London has some great shopping opportunities from markets, small boutiques, department stores, high-end and of course popular big name brands.

 Royal Albert Hall